On this page

 The AFL Players Care program is also comprised of all social leadership activity conducted by players through campaigns for:

-Ladder was established by AFL players and they continue to be at the heart of the organisation, supporting as staff, mentors, volunteers and advocates.
-AFL players contribute $25 to Ladder from every senior match they play.
-In total, more than $1.4 million has been contributed to players by Ladder since 2008.
+Ladder was established by three AFL players in 2007 and players have continued to be at the heart of Ladder contributing financially, as volunteers, staff, board members, advocates, and mentors.
+AFL players contribute $25 to Ladder from every senior match they play, totaling almost $240,000 annually.

 To find out more about Ladder’s work and how you can support, please visit ladder.org.au.